 Brandefy, founded by Meg Greenhalgh (Darden Class of '18), is a platform (app & website) that shows shoppers how the store brand and name brand compare, through ingredient analysis and product reviews, in order to save them time and money.

 CARAN, founded by Alissa Micciulla (MBA '17) and Frederica Tompkins, is an app and mobile optimized website that enables peer-to- peer clothing rental services for women, connecting lenders and borrowers of designer clothing.
 CARAN helps lenders monetize their closets and borrowers access fashion quickly, easily and at an affordable price.

-Exemplum Studios, founded by Atthar Mirza (ARCH ’17), Omar El-Sheikh (SEAS ‘19), Connor Anderson (SEAS ’20), Collin Hansen (SEAS ’19), and Claire Poumerol (Col ‘18), is a production house using new technology to tell real stories and move people into action.
+Exemplum Studios, founded by Atthar Mirza (ARCH ’17), Omar El-Sheikh (SEAS ‘19), Connor Anderson (SEAS ’20), Collin Hansen (SEAS ’19), and Claire Poumerol (Col ‘18), creates virtual reality experiences with social impact, focusing on training for humanitarian aid workers.
 The studio's first project, Impossible Courage, takes advantage of the HTC Vive and Unreal Engine 4 to tell the stories of forcibly displaced people.

 Gaona Granola, founded by Coco Sotelo, provides artisan granola in a variety of flavors.
 Gaona Granola's focus is to create handcrafted granola with the finest ingredients.
 They bake each batch slowly and carefully to perfection.
 100% handmade; no preservatives; 100% non-GMO.